Take Home Hearing Aids

 Choose Your Hearing Aid Manufacturer

-At Sackville and Alderney Hearing Centres, we are pleased to be able to offer a wide range of hearing aid manufacturers to best suit the individual needs of our patients.
+At Sackville and Alderney Hearing Centres, we are pleased to be able to offer a wide range of hearing aid manufacturers to best suit the individual needs of our clients.
 The companies we have chosen to work with are the leaders in hearing healthcare worldwide who are continually pushing the boundaries when it comes to technological innovation and healthcare.

 WHY OFFER SO MANY CHOICES?

-Having options ensures our patients are investing in the best possible hearing solution and outcome for their individual needs.
+Having options ensures our clients are investing in the best possible hearing solution and outcome for their individual needs.
 Each hearing aid manufacturer has its own unique strengths, technologies and pricing.
-Through the evaluation process, our certified audiologists are able to recommend a hearing aid manufacturer best suited for your individuals needs, lifestyle, expectations, and budget.
+Through the evaluation process, our registered audiologists are able to recommend a hearing aid manufacturer best suited for your individual needs, lifestyle, expectations, and budget.

 Do You Need Hearing Aids?